firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-78:72">So he fed them according to the integrity of his heart; and guided them by the skilfulness of his hands.</p>

-<p id="psa-79:1"><A Psalm of Asaph.> O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.</p>
+<p id="psa-79:1">O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.</p>

 <p id="psa-79:2">The dead bodies of thy servants have they given to be meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.</p>